joshluisaac/sortutils/problem_analysis.md

 Create an application that can sort a list of distances (in ascending order based on length).

-> Scoped this as a sort problem which will require a sorting algorithm of some kind.
+> I framed this as a sort problem which will require a sorting algorithm of some kind.

-## System requirements
+## System requirements/scope/considerations and questions.

 ### Input data/payload requirements.